JamesKennewell/PFSENSE-Warp-Captive-portal/README.md

 * Implement Logout page.
 * Implement a portal where users can check current bandwidth stats and usage.
 * Switch to use a RADIUS server.
-* add sponsor redirect page after login
+* Add sponsor redirect page after login.

 <!-- Captiveportal created by James Kennewell for use at the We Are Red Panda LAN Events.